pooja-bhavani/github-actions/README.md

 2. The token (containing claims like the repository name and branch) is sent to AWS Secure Token Service (STS).
 3. STS validates the token against the IAM role's trust policy.
 4. Upon validation, STS issues temporary, limited-access AWS credentials.
-5. The workflow uses these temporary credentials to access authorized AWS services (like S3 or ECR etc).
+5. The workflow uses these temporary credentials to access authorized AWS services (like S3 or ECR, etc.).
 6. The credentials will automatically expire as soon as the job ends.